AjithBaburaj/Sales_insights_using_Power-Bi_and_SQL/README.md

 # Sales Insights Using PowerBI and SQL

 ## Problem Statement:
-AtliQ hardware, a brick and mortar business specializing in hardware goods, is facing challenges in understanding and analyzing its sales trend.
-The current lack of visibility into the sales data hinders the business's ability to make informed decisions and take proactive measures to drive growth.
-Without a comprehensive understanding of the sales trend, AtliQ hardware struggles to identify patterns, anticipate customer demand, optimize inventory, and tailor marketing strategies effectively.
-As a result, the business is unable to capitalize on potential growth opportunities and achieve its revenue goals.
-To overcome these obstacles, AtliQ hardware recognizes the need to implement a solution that provides a clear and insightful view of the sales trend, enabling data-driven decision-making and facilitating strategic actions to increase revenue and improve overall performance.
+AtliQ hardware, a store that sells hardware products, is having trouble understanding how their sales are going.
+Because they can't see the sales data clearly, they're finding it hard to make smart decisions and plan ahead to grow.
+They can't spot trends, predict what customers will want, manage their stock well, or plan marketing effectively.
+This means they're missing out on chances to grow and make more money.
+To fix this, AtliQ hardware knows they need a way to see their sales data clearly, so they can make better decisions and take actions to make more money and do better overall.

 ## Solution Approach: